Tyndale Youth Ministry Leadership Conference

 Group rate: every fifth youth worker from your church or organization will have FREE admission.

 Alumni of Tyndale University College and Seminary receive 20% off both early bird and regular rate.

 Current Tyndale University College and Seminary students have a flat registration rate of $25.

 Coffee breaks, lunch meal and dinner meal are covered in the registration fee.
 Breakfast will not be provided.

-Guest rooms are available at a discounted rate of $27.50 for single guest rooms and $35.00 and $45.00 for guest suites (sleeping two) on a first-come-first-served basis.
-Please contact Admissions Coordinator, Rebecca Grimes, at firstname.lastname@example.org to book a room.
+Guest rooms are available at a discounted rate of $27.50 for single guest rooms and $35.00 and $45.00 for guest suites (sleeping two) on a first-come-first-served basis for Saturday, November 18th.
+All guest rooms are now sold out for the evening of Friday, November 17th.
+Please contact Sarah Spencer, Reception Coordinator of Campus Services, at firstname.lastname@example.org to book a room.

 Parking is free for all participants.
 We will need your license plate numbers at the event registration desk to waive parking fees.

 9:00am - 12:40pm: Main session and breakout sessions with coffee breaks in between

 2:00pm - 5:40pm: Main session and breakout sessions with coffee breaks in between